skyangelzp/SkySlider/README.md

 # SkySlider
-Simple, lightweight, responsive image slider and carousel with API and callbacks
+Simple, lightweight, responsive jQuery Plugin for image slider and carousel with API and callbacks.